Slystu/ubuntu-server-project/README.md

 AWS Lightsail steps on downloading and using PuTTY to SSH into my server https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-set-up-putty-to-connect-using-ssh
-How to add a sudo user: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart To change my timezone to UTC I used https://askubuntu.com/questions/138423/how-do-i-change-my-timezone-to-utc-gmt
+How to add a sudo user: https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart To change my timezone to UTC I used https://askubuntu.com/questions/138423/how-do-i-change-my-timezone-to-utc-gmt For securing Postgresql I used this resource: https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps